Reg Date: Club career

-Date went to Plattsburg Public School in Wallsend, being a prolific goalscorer in their youth matches.
+Date went to Plattsburg Public School in Wallsend, being a prolific goalscorer in their youth matches; he even claimed that he had scored a total of 1,616 career goals including junior football, although there is no evidence of such.
 He made his debut for Wallsend Football Club in 1938 as a 16-year-old.
 He joined Canterbury-Bankstown in the state league in 1945.
 Date continued to live in Wallsend, commuting by train every weekend.
 In 1948, Date returned to Wallsend.
 In time he was coached by the great Alf Quill, Wallsend Football Club's legendary goalscorer of the inter-war years.

-At his peak Date was an incredible goal scorer for Canterbury-Bankstown in the New South Wales Division 1, earning state and international recognition and captaining Australia in three matches against South Africa in a five-game home series against that nation; Date scoring 8 goals.
-(He scored another 3 in two warm-up matches for the 'B' side prior to the official tour.
-There was consternation when Date, for whatever reason, was not selected on international tours of New Zealand in 1948 and, most surprisingly, South Africa in 1950 but he did score in a representative match on the national side's return from the Cape for New South Wales against Australia on Saturday 2 September 1950 and did appear for the 'B' side in the famous 0–17 defeat to an English XI on 30 June 1951.
+At his peak Date was an incredible goal scorer for Canterbury-Bankstown in the New South Wales Division 1, earning state and international recognition and captaining Australia in three matches against South Africa in a five-game home series against that nation; Date scoring eight goals.
+He scored another three in two warm-up matches for the 'B' side prior to the official tour.

+There was consternation when Date, for whatever reason, was not selected on international tours of New Zealand in 1948 and, most surprisingly, South Africa in 1950, but he did score in a representative match on the national side's return from the Cape for New South Wales against Australia on 2 September 1950 and did appear for the 'B' side in the famous 17–0 defeat to an English XI on 30 June 1951.